MaybeThisIsRu/smix-eleventy-starter/README.md

 # 🌻 Smix

-__A gulp-based starter for Static Site Generators, preconfigured for Eleventy v1.0.__
+A standards-respecting starter kit for Eleventy.
+Go Indie.

 ⚠️ Currently undergoing maintenance along with some updates.
 Pivoting to an opinionated starter kit.